Court Line Flight 95: Accident

 Flight 95 was an international charter flight from Luton, Bedfordshire, UK, to Munich-Riem, West Germany.
 At 15:19 Greenwich Mean Time, the One-Eleven received permission to taxi to holding point Delta where it was to await clearance.
 At 15:24 GMT, permission was granted for the One-Eleven to enter runway 08/26 and backtrack along Runway 08, where the aircraft was to hold at the threshold awaiting permission to take off.
 The One-Eleven reported it was entering Runway 08/26 between 15:25:14 and 15:25:23.
 At 15:25:32, the Aztec reported that it was ready to taxi.
 Information was given to the pilot of the Aztec that the wind was from 300° at 10 kn and the pilot was offered a choice of runway 08 or runway 26 for take-off.
-He chose runway 26.
+Luton Airport has a single runway, and the pilot of the smaller aircraft chose runway 26, being the opposite end of the same runway allocated to the Court Line BAC 1-11.

 At about 15:26, the Aztec was instructed "Cleared to Alpha Two Six", This was non-standard phraseology; the correct instruction should have been "Cleared to holding point Alpha, Runway Two Six".
 This non-standard phraseology was a causal factor in the accident.
 In the meantime, the One-Eleven had received clearance to take off at 15:25:24 and reported that it was rolling at 15:27:31.
 At 15:27:49, the Aztec was asked to report when it was ready for take-off, to which the reply was that it would be ready in 30 seconds.